daking24/alx-low_level_programming/0x00-hello_world/README.md

 .
 0-preprocessor: A preprocessor for c files.

 .
-1-compiler: A complier that doesn't link.
+1-compiler: A complier for c files that doesn't link.

 .
-2-
+2-assembler: An assembler for c files that generates Assembly code.

+.
+3-